N2 (South Africa)

 The N2 is a national route in South Africa that runs from Cape Town through George, Gqeberha, East London, Mthatha, Port Shepstone and Durban to Ermelo.
 It is the main highway along the Indian Ocean coast of the country.
 Its current length of 2255 km makes it the longest numbered route in South Africa.

 Prior to 1970, the N2 designation only applied to the route from Cape Town to Durban.

+There are plans to realign the N2 national route from Port Shepstone to Mthatha along a shorter stretch of road that passes through Port Edward, Lusikisiki and Port St. Johns.
+The project was initially scheduled for completion in 2024 and is expected to reduce the length of the route by 85 km.
+Combined with the existing N2 route from Mthatha to East London, the realigned route will form the Wild Coast Toll Route.